usil/spa-angular-starter/README.md

 - Nodejs >12

+## Features

-## Dynamic Settings
+### Dynamic Settings

-You will only have to use one settings file.
-For more info about this take a look at: <https://github.com/usil/nodeboot-spa-server>.
+Are you tired of build again and again your spa just when settings change?
+Read [this](https://github.com/nodeboot/nodeboot-spa-server#features) to understand how I fixed!

+This template have a npm library called **nodeboot-spa-server** that give you and endpoint `/settings.json` with variables ready to be consumed at the entrypoint of your spa application using ajax and then expose it to the rest of your application using localtorage, global variable, private field, etc

+Steps:

-- Just modify the included `settings.json` file, with env variables that you need.
+- Just modify the included `settings.json` file, with env variables that your spa needs **by environment(dev, test, prod, etc)** like: microservices urls, some apikey, layout configurations, colors, etc and any kind of settings that your app needs.
 - Only create one build instead of creating one build for each stage (testing, production, development, etc).
 Just modify or replace the `settings.json` file.
 - You can change the name of the file if you desire to do so, then you will need to also modify the `custom-webpack.config.js` file.